tenprogramista/SimpleHUB/README.md

 **TIPS**
 For the best effect the font size and icons should be the same in STATIC and DYNAMIC element of the HUB.
-Until the issue is resolved, use BEBAS NEUE (default font) inside the HUB.

 ## Version Log
 **1.0.0** - version directly from my streams